 There are a number of manly reasons why carrier oils are used.
 These include:

-- To assist with their use as an aftershave (or perfume) – Due to their volatility, essential oils do not actually stay on the skin for long.
+Due to their volatility, essential oils do not actually stay on the skin for long.
 The addition of a good carrier oil allows for greater interaction with the skin to keep the aroma lasting longer.
 This method can be used to moderate the aroma of some of the stronger oils such as any from the citrus stable.

 What are the best carrier oils?